 - Not be eligible to serve as Chair.

 Members-at-Large will be selected from any area of the College to fill the slots specified in the committee guidelines.

 Meetings - Number

-summer.
-Standing Committees typically do not meet during the summer; however, some standing committees may need to do so at the discretion of the Vice President of those committees.
-Certain committees meet only as needed, such as the Food Service Committee, the Bookstore Committee, the Discipline Committee, the Financial Disclosure Review Committee, or the Intellectual Property Committee.
-Refer to the schedule for initial committee meetings.
+Standing Committees should meet once a month or as needed and should try to conclude all business by the end of spring term.
+Standing Committees typically do not meet during the summer; however, some Standing Committees may need to do so at the discretion of the Vice President to whom those committees report.
+Refer to the schedule for the calendar of committee meetings.

 Reporting relationships are described in the guidelines for each committee.

-An annual report of actions and/or recommendations should be completed and submitted to the President's office by April 1st of each year.
+An annual report of committee actions and/or recommendations must be completed and submitted to the President’s office by April 1st of each year.
 Brief descriptions of the work of sub-committees should be included.